Vietnam-Australia School, Hanoi

-At VAS Hanoi, the goal is to prepare students well so that they can manage the diverse challenges of the 21st century.
-In a future which will be governed more and more by technology, people who are adaptable, have good emotional intelligence and who are able to collaborate well across international boundaries will have a definite advantage.
-It is clear that Vietnamese students of the future will need to be confident, be able to communicate clearly in order to work in an expanding global environment.

 Education model

 Vietnamese curriculum (MOET)

 VAS Hanoi follows the Vietnamese curriculum in preschool, primary, secondary and high school.

 Cambridge curriculum

 VAS Hanoi was one of the first two schools in Hanoi to be recognized as a Cambridge International School, registered number VN235 in 2013.
 To be accredited, VAS Hanoi underwent a strict process of evaluation of its teachers, curriculum and facilities.
 The school has been qualified to teach three international Cambridge programs: